Shawn Porter: Porter vs. Broner

 On May 16, 2015, TGB Promotions and Mayweather Promotions announced that Porter would fight fellow Ohio boxer Adrien Broner (30–1, 22 KOs) on June 20 at the MGM Grand Grand Garden Arena in Las Vegas on Premier Boxing Champions on NBC at a catchweight of 144lbs as per Broner's demand.
 Going into the fight, Broner was 4–0 at the arena.
-There was controversary around the catchweight.
+There was controversy around the catchweight.
 Leading up the fight the Welterweight champ Porter also criticized, that Broner had a 157lbs limit clause in the contract, which stopped Porter from rehydrating to his normal weight on fight day.
 Porter was quoted as saying,“You want to move up into my weight, then move up!
 Don’t be scared.
 Don’t be worried.
 Don’t be afraid.
 Put your skill on the line along with your record.
 Put it all on the line at 147.
 Don’t put it at 144, then not want to talk about it.”
 The remarks came as Broner had repeatedly refused to comment on the catchweight situation, which many believed would put Broner in a negative light.
 Porter dominated majority of the fight to win a unanimous decision over Broner.
 Broner was warned many times for holding during the bout and was deducted a point in round 11.
 Broner opened the 12th round with a clean left hand that connected and dropped Porter for the first time in his career.
 Porter recovered from the knockdown and improved his record to 26–1–1 despite the usual pre-fight trash talk by Broner.
 The 3 judges scored the bout 114–112, 118–108, 115–111.
 The fight drew close to 2.4 million viewers.
 Broner had a purse of $1.35 million compared to Porter's $1 million.